darioizzo/dcgp-paper/paper.md

 ![A classical CGP.\label{fig:cgp}](cgp.png)

-In `dcgp` the CGP representations are all derived from a base templated class `dcgp::expression<T>`.
+In `dcgp` the CGP representations of programs are all derived from a base templated class `dcgp::expression<T>`.
 The use of the templated parameter `T` allows to compute, using different types, the nodes of the acyclic graph defining the computer program, and thus its outputs.
 In particular, the use of **generalized dual numbers**, implemented in the library `audi` [@audi:2020], are enabled and can be used to obtain the derivatives of the program outputs with respect to parameters present in its encoding. **Generalized dual numbers** implement the algebra of truncated Taylor polynomials and act, in this context, as a high order, forward mode, automated differentiation method.

 The two classes `dcgp::expression_weighted<T>` and `dcgp::expression_ann` derive from the base class `dcgp::expression<T>` and offer new, extended, kinds of CGP representations. `dcgp::expression_weighted<T>` adds a weight to each node connection and thus creates a program rich in floating point constants to be learned. `dcgp::expression_ann` adds also a bias, thus making it possible to represent generic artificial neural networks.
-Since forward mode automated differentiation is highly unefficient whenever a high number of parameters are to be learned (a typical situation when training ANN weights and biases), ```dcgp::expression_ann``` is only allowed to operate on the type ```double```, but its weights and biases can be learned using backward mode automated differentiation (back propagation) and a stochastic gradient descent implemented specifically for the class.
+Since forward mode automated differentiation is highly unefficient whenever a high number of parameters are to be learned (a typical situation when training ANN weights and biases), ```dcgp::expression_ann``` is only allowed to operate on the type ```double```.
+Its weights and biases can be learned using backward mode automated differentiation (back propagation) and a stochastic gradient descent algorithm implemented specifically for the class.

-All computer programs represented by a form of CGP can be *mutated* calling the corresponding methods of the ```dcgp::expression<T>``` base class, and thus evolved.
-Mutations can be chosen selectively to affect the *kernels*, the connections or the output nodes.
+All computer programs represented in `dcgp` can be *mutated* via the corresponding methods of the ```dcgp::expression<T>``` base class, and thus evolved.
+Mutations can be chosen selectively to affect only specific part of the chromosome, e.g. the *kernels* type, the connections or the output nodes.
 The different consequences of such mutations are visualized, in the case of a `dcgp::expression_ann`, in \autoref{fig:ann_mut}.

 ![Effects of mutations on a dCGPANN.\label{fig:ann_mut}](ann_mut.png)

-In the case of using a `dcgp::expression<T>` for a symbolic regression task, `dcgp` and `dcgpy` include several evolutionary startegies, memetic and multiobjective, as well as a dedicated `dcgp::symbolic_regression` class that represent such tasks as an optimization problems.
+In the case of using a `dcgp::expression<T>` for a symbolic regression task, `dcgp` and `dcgpy` include several evolutionary startegies, **memetic** and **multiobjective**, as well as a dedicated `dcgp::symbolic_regression` class that represent such tasks as an optimization problems.

 # Notes on efficiency (and parallel strategies implemented)

-The efficiency of a Genetic Programming code is measured in its ability to evolve in a short time good solutions
+The process of evolving some CGP can be lengthy and, being subject to a degree of randomness, is typically repeated a few times to peek at the diversity of possible evolved solutions.
+As a consequence, CPU efficiency is an enabler to build a successful learning pipeline.
+In `dcgp` there are several parallelization levels that can be exploited for this purpose.
+To start with, the program loss with respect to its expected output, can be parallelized when computed on multiple points.
+A second layer of parallelization is offered by `audi` [@audi:2020] when **generalized dual numbers** are employed.
+In this case, the underlying truncated Taylor polynomial algebra makes use of fine grained parallelization.
+A third layer is also present in the non **memetic** optimization algorithms that can evaluate the fitness of the various individuals in parallel using a batch fitness evaluator.
+All the resulting nested parallelism is dealt with using the threading building blocks library.
+In the Python version `dcgpy` things are more complicated as multi-threading is not permitted and the multi-process parallelization paradigm is highly unefficient for fine grained parallelization.
+As a consequence, most of the implemented parallelization are unavailable.
+The use of coarse-grained parallelization pardaigms such as the island model for evolutionary algorithms is thus suggested to achieve decent computational times.

 # C++ and Python APIs